FelixYu2021202/three.js-definition/README.md

 warning: Every object "__internal" is not in the real object, it's for definings and typings ***only***.
 But when you write it in your javascript, you'll notice that it is *not* original comment, the words "reference", "path", and the string is highlighted!
 Do *not* worry because it's only the "VSCode 'defination' keyword", it won't have *any* effect in browsers.

-So, if you more like Typescript, you can even use it!

-If there's ***any*** problems with the defination, please update first, if the problem is *not* fixed, then ask it *clearly* from the github issue, like "There's member XXX in class XXX that typed string."(Please try to tell the type unless you don't know).

 ***~Enjoy!*** -->

 # Three Defination <!-- \# zh -->